 Notice that we've added a new method called teardown() to this test case.
 We do this because some of the test methods we'll be writing will indirectly cause line items to be saved in the test database.
 If defined, the teardown() method is called after every test method.
 This is a handy way to clean up the test database so that the results of one test method don't affect another.
-By calling LineItem.delete_all() in teardown(), the line_items table in the test database will be cleared after each test method runs.
-If we're using explicit test fixtures, we don't need to do this; the fixture takes care of deleting data for us.
-In this case, though, we're adding line items but we aren't using a line items fixture, so we have to tidy up manually.
+By calling LineItem.delete\all() in teardown(), the line\items table in the test database will be cleared after each test method runs.
+If we're

-Then we add a test_index() method that requests the index() action and verifies that the store/index.rhtml view gets two salable products.
+Then we add a test\index() method that requests the index() action and verifies that the store/index.rhtml view gets two salable products.